Can Hubbard model resist electric current?

-The above perturbative argument implies that there can not be steady state transport in the presence of the uniform electric field in the pure Hubbard model at any finite temperature for small $U$.
-We do not expect the situation to change qualitatively for larger $U$.
-Since our argument relies only crucially on the translational invariant nature of the model, our conclusion may apply for more general pure electronic models, such as the $t-J$ model.
+Such Joule heat must be efficiently dissipated to establish the steady state current.
+This is clearly impossible in a model involving only electron degree of freedom.
+Since a steady state current is the prerequisite to define dc resistivity, we think no meaningful dc resistivity can be defined for the Hubbard model at any temperature as a result of the momentum and energy bottleneck effect mentioned above.
+Since our argument relies only on the translational invariant nature of the model and the gauge principle, our conclusion should apply for more general pure electronic models, such as the $t-J$ model.
 It is interesting and important to check these postulates with numerical simulation on the Hubbard and the $t-J$ model.

-On the other hand, while it is impossible to define in a meaningful way the DC resistivity for the Hubbard model, the quantum Monte Carlo simulation on this model can provide key information on the temperature dependence of the Drude weight, a quantity of central importance in the holographic description of the transport properties of the strange metal phase\cite{Hartnoll}.
-In such a holographic transport theory, extrinsic momentum relaxation mechanism(such as the electron-phonon scattering or the impurity scattering) must be invoked to establish the steady state current in the presence of the external field.
-We think that a holographic description of the DC transport of the system using the Drude weight as an emergent low energy degree of freedom is more appropriate than the quasiparticle transport picture in the Landau paradigm for the high-$T_{c}$ cuprate superconductors.